CRAlpha/react-native-wkwebview/README.md

 1. Install from npm (note the postfix in the package name): `npm install react-native-wkwebview-reborn`
 2. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ Add Files to <...>
-3. Go to node_modules ➜ react-native-wkwebview ➜ ios ➜ select `RCTWKWebView.xcodeproj`
+3. Go to node_modules ➜ react-native-wkwebview-reborn ➜ ios ➜ select `RCTWKWebView.xcodeproj`
 4. Go your build target ➜ Build Phases ➜ Link Binary With Libraries, click "+" and select `libRCTWkWebView.a` (see the following screenshot for reference)
 ![Linking](https://user-images.githubusercontent.com/608221/28060167-0650e3f4-6659-11e7-8085-7a8c2615f90f.png)
 5. Compile and profit (Remember to set Minimum Deployment Target = 8.0)